sasitomel/report/README.md

 # My work assignment Title

 Repository to host the project developed for 'some class', a fisrt year subject at SOMESCHOOL.
-Developed by Group ZETA : [@MarcoOliveira](https://github.com/marcoamarooliveira), [add others].
+Developed by Group ALPHA : [@MarcoOliveira](https://github.com/marcoamarooliveira), [add others].

 ## Short theme description